microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

     <img src="media/2017-03-16_15-13-22.jpg" width="624" />

 ### Task 3: Configure the private VSTS build and release agent machine
 To configure the private VSTS build and release agent, you will need to install SSMS, VS2015 (so unit tests will build correctly) and download and configure the VSTS agent.

-#### Installing Sql Server Management Studio
+#### Installing Sql Server Management Studio and install VS2015
 1. RDP into your agent machine using the username and password you picked when creating the VM

    <img src="media/2017-03-16_15-15-52.jpg" width="228" />